Mickey's Good Deed: Plot

 At the start of the cartoon, special effects of falling snow were visible during the opening title sequence.

 Mickey Mouse appears as a street performer playing "O Come, All Ye Faithful" on a cello while Pluto howls along.
 Several people appear to throw coins in Mickey's collection cup and Mickey wishes them a merry Christmas.
 But when Mickey goes to buy food, he discovers to his dismay that his cup is full of nails, nuts, and bolts.

 Eventually, Mickey comes to the home of a rich pig family and begins to play his cello outside.
 Inside the home, a spoiled pig boy named Adelbert keeps refusing different toys that his father and butler show him.
 Adelbert then throws a tantrum after seeing Pluto outside, demanding that he wants him.
 On the father's orders, the butler goes outside and persistently offers Mickey money for Pluto, but Mickey refuses.
 While running away, Mickey drops his cello and a horse-drawn sleigh runs it over destroying it.
 The apparently oblivious party in the sleigh call out a cheerful "Merry Christmas!" to Mickey and Pluto.

 Mickey and Pluto later come across the home of a poor cat family.
 A mother sits at the table crying and Mickey and Pluto see from a picture that the father is in jail and she has no money for food or toys.
 Emotionally moved by the scene, Mickey returns to the rich home and reluctantly sells Pluto on the condition that he gets treated well.
-However, Adelbert has no intention in treating Pluto well as he starts abusing the dog to amuse himself.
+However, the family has no intention to do so as Adelbert starts abusing the dog to amuse himself while his father and butler victoriously shake hands.